Osvaldo Pugliese: Political views

 At the end of 1973, a few months before Peron died, the founder of Justicialismo organized an artistic show to which he invited figures such as Horacio Guarany, Mercedes Sosa, Edmundo Rivero and Osvaldo Pugliese.
 The next noon there was a lunch in Olivos, and there Perón got up, went to Pugliese and extended his hand:

 "I want to apologize, teacher, for those little matters that we had pending..."

 The musician accepted the greeting and replied:

 "Don't worry.
 Everything is already forgotten."

 Perón looked him in the eye raised his voice:

 "Only greats like you know how to forgive."

 Death

-He died after a short illness on the 25th of July 1995 at 89 years old.
+He died after a short illness on 25 July 1995 at 89 years old.
 His remains are in Chacarita Cemetery in an imposing mausoleum, the work of Juan Carlos Ferraro (1997), which was made thanks to the generous contribution of his fans.
 His funeral received great attention with an impressive caravan that marched in reverse along Corrientes Avenue.